MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 ### Information Collection and Use
 For a better experience, while using the service, you may be required to provide certain personally identifiable information.
 This information will be retained on your device and is not collected by me in any way.
 The application uses third-party services that may collect information used to identify you.
-Links of privacy policies of third party service providers used by the application are as follows –
+Links to privacy policies of third-party service providers used by the application are as follows –
 *	[Google Play Services](https://policies.google.com/privacy)
 *	[AdMob](https://support.google.com/admob/answer/6128543?hl=en)
 *	[Firebase Analytics](https://firebase.google.com/policies/analytics)